 The length of study time for each program varies.
 Some diploma programs can typically be completed in as little as five months, but many programs take about a year to complete, the BLS says.
 An associate degree usually takes two years of full-time study at a community college and may include general education topics that can help develop business skills, such as math and English.

 Training also can include hands-on clinical work or externship in a dental office.
 More than 285 dental assistant training programs were accredited by the Commission on Dental Accreditation (CODA) as of 2011, the BLS notes.
 The CODA provides a list of accredited dental assisting programs by state.

 Employment regulations vary by state.
-While no degree can guarantee employment, the following steps can help one become a dental assistant:
+While no degree can guarantee employment, the following steps can help one to be a dental assistant:

 - Complete a high school or GED program.
 This background is required for most positions and training programs.
 High school courses in biology, chemistry or anatomy could help provide a foundation for career training.

 - Earn an associate degree or certificate in dental assisting from a community college, trade school, vocational school or other school.
 Courses may include both classroom and clinical work.

 - Look into certification standards from industry groups and meet state requirements for employment.